MattPicDev/Room-Planner/README.md

 - Use **Reset** to clear the layout and set a new scale

 ### Pan and Zoom
-- **Zoom**: Use mouse wheel to zoom in and out
+- **Zoom**: Use mouse wheel to zoom in and out (range: 10% to 500%)
 - **Pan**: Hold **Spacebar** or **Middle Mouse Button** and drag to pan around the canvas
 - The zoom level is displayed in the toolbar (e.g., "Zoom: 100%")
-- Zoom maintains the position under your cursor for easy navigation
+- Zoom maintains the position under your cursor for easy navigation and precise work
-- All elements (grid, lines, furniture) scale together for accurate visualization
+- All elements (grid, lines, furniture) scale together maintaining accurate proportions
+- Zoom is especially useful for detailed work or viewing large room layouts

 ### Drawing Lines
 1. Select **Draw Line** tool from the toolbar